uxrocket/uxrocket.select/README.md

 list                 | null             | Unordered option list class for your theme.
 Plugin also adds `uxr-select-list` for internal usage. option               | null             | Class for each option in the list.
 It is the anchor element in each `li` Plugin also adds `uxr-select-option` for internal usage. selected             | null             | Selected option class for your theme.
 It is applied to `li` items in the list.
-Plugin also adds `uxr-select-selected` for internal usage. search               | true             | Indicates whether list is searchable or not. searchItemLimit      | 10               | Defines the search box is visible or not.
+Plugin also adds `uxr-select-selected` for internal usage. disabled             | null             | Disabled option class for your theme.
+It is applied to `li` items in the list.
+Plugin also adds `uxr-select-disabled` for internal usage. search               | true             | Indicates whether list is searchable or not. searchItemLimit      | 10               | Defines the search box is visible or not.
 Usefull for small list.
 Search list will be visible even if its set to true when options are more than `searchItemLimit` searchType           | starts (starts or contains) | Defines the search lookup.
 If set to `starts` then it looks up if option's text or value starts with search term, otherwise, looks up if it contains the term.